 Bright and early (well, really, about 10:00) the next morning, we saddled our horses and headed up the Duffy Lake Trail #3427, which departs across from the entrance to the horse camp.
 This forested trail would take us to Duffy Lake in about 5.7 miles, and there we would turn off onto the Santiam Lake Trail to continue to our destination.

 Along the way we passed junctions with several of the trails that we planned to explore later in the weekend.
 About 1.8 miles from the horse camp we passed the Big Meadows Tie Trail #3434 on the left.
 We stayed to the right, and in a short distance the connector trail to the Duffy Lake trailhead came in on the right.
-(If you are doing this trail as a day ride, the Duffy Lake trailhead is a great place to park.)
 About 1.3 miles after that, the Turpentine Trail #3490 went off to the left.
-And in another 1.5 miles the trail to the Maxwell sno-park (Trail #3433) went off to the right.
+And in another 1.5 miles, the trail to the Maxwell Sno-Park (Trail #3433) went off to the right.
 About 0.2 mile after that we reached the west end of pretty Duffy Lake and the junction with the Santiam Lake Trail #3491.